Trusted

 Robinhood started as a stock trading app and later added cryptocurrency trading to its platform.
 It allows you to invest in conventional assets like stocks, ETFs, and options.
 Coinbase focuses only on cryptocurrencies but offers derivatives trading for crypto and other assets.

-If you’re looking for a platform that makes it easy to buy and sell crypto, Robinhood and Coinbase are both worth checking out.
+If you’re looking for a platform that makes it easy to buy and sell crypto, Coinbase and Robinhood are both worth checking out.
 Both platforms offer intuitive apps that are easy to use, fast, user-friendly, and work well on mobile devices.

-Coinbase features an advanced trading feature that offers a learning curve for advanced users.
+Coinbase features an advanced trading platform that offers a learning curve for advanced users.
 The Coinbase basic platform remains easy for beginners while offering advanced options for those who want them.

 Coinbase vs Robinhood: Customer support

-Coinbase offers several ways to contact its customer support team.
+Coinbase offers several ways to contact its customer service team.
 You can email them or submit a ticket by clicking on the link in their footer.
-You can also call their phone number for live support.
-However, the platform does have a reputation for poor customer support.
-In 2021, many customers complained about Coinbase’s unsatisfactory response after their accounts were hacked and drained.
+Despite these offerings, Coinbase has received numerous complaints about its customer service, particularly after accounts were hacked in 2021.

 Robinhood offers 24/7 chat support.
 You can also reach out to Robinhood through Twitter.
 Just tweet @AskRobinhood with any questions, and they claim to respond as soon as possible.

-Robinhood and Coinbase offer users a wide range of payment methods.
+As of September 2024, Robinhood and Coinbase offer users a wide range of payment methods.
 However, Coinbase’s list of payment options is slightly more extensive.
-They offer bank transfers, debit cards, wire transfers, PayPal, Apple Pay, and Google Play.
+They offer bank transfers, debit or credit cards, wire transfers, PayPal, Apple Pay, and Google Play.

 On the other hand, Robinhood only offers the debit card option for its users.
 The debit card option supports Apple Pay, Samsung Pay, and Google Pay.